wildfly-extras/wildfly-camel-book/javaee/jms.md

 Now we can configure our Camel RouteBuilder class and inject the dependencies needed for the Camel JMS component.
 The WildFly XA connection factory is injected together with the transaction manager we configured earlier.

 In this example RouteBuilder, whenever any messages are consumed from queue1, they are routed to another JMS queue named queue2.
-Messages consumed from queue2 result in an exception being thrown from the camel route.
-This rolls back the JMS transaction and ultimately results in the original message being placed onto the dead letter queue or DLQ.
+Messages consumed from queue2 result in JMS transaction being rolled back using the rollback() DSL method.
+This results in the original message being placed onto the dead letter queue(DLQ).

 ```java
 @Startup